-The Community Charter provides a general tax collection scheme under which taxes are due on July 2 and the Province sets penalties and interest rates for unpaid taxes [CC s.234].
+The Community Charter provides a general tax collection scheme under which taxes are due on July 2nd and the Province sets penalties and interest rates for unpaid taxes [CC s.234].
 Councils may also choose to offer an alternative tax collection scheme, under which it establishes one or more dates on which taxes become due and may establish discounts, penalties and interest in relation to taxes [CC s.235].
-If a municipality has an alternative tax collection scheme in effect, owners have the ability to choose to pay in accordance with the alternative scheme or the general scheme [CC s.236].